AmadeusITGroup/docu.me/README.md

 ### From Spring Tool Suite

 * Import _docuDemo_ folder as *Existing Maven Project*.
 Go to the DocuDemoApplication class and click Run configurations.
-* Go to Arguments tab and pass "args1,args2" as explained above.
+* Go to Arguments tab and set the "*swagger file path*,*live example flag*" as explained above.
 * Go to Environment > New .
 Enter variable name as "APIKEY" and value with your apikey.
 * Click Apply > Run.